Steve Wasserman MA (Cantab), MA Integ. Psych., MBACP, ISST (Accred)

 Hello, and thank you for taking the time to look at my therapy page.

-I'm guessing that you're here because you're struggling with something at the moment, or have been for a while.
+I'm expecting that you're here because you're struggling with something at the moment, or have been for a while.
 It might be something you can characterize in some way: "I'm unhappy at work or with my love life", "I'm depressed/anxious".
 Or maybe you're not entirely sure what the problem is, you just know that you feel lousy.

-Your background and life situation are unique, and for this reason you will most likely need a tailored, integrative approach structured around your personality and individual requirements.
+Your background and life situation are unique, and for this reason you will need a tailored, integrative approach structured around your personality and individual requirements.
 We can do this, helping to give you a better understanding of yourself, as well as new skills to lead a more fulfilling life.

 I have over a decade's worth of experience as a Counsellor and Psychotherapist, both in the NHS and privately, assisting clients with an extensive range of personal issues.
 I am a registered and accredited member of two professional bodies, the British Association for Counselling and Psychotherapy (BACP) and the International Society of Schema Therapists (ISST), and follow their code of ethics and professional practice guidelines.